rougebros/dorr/README.md

 **Dorr is none of these alone, but all of them together in a structured way.**

 📦 **If you think it’s just e-commerce…**
-Dorr **flips the supply-demand model**: Instead of suppliers pushing products, needs and pains define what must be created, supplied, or solved.
+DORR **flips the supply-demand model**: Instead of suppliers pushing products, needs and pains define what must be created, supplied, or solved.

 📦 **If you think it’s just a job marketplace…**
-Dorr structures **service-based interactions** just as easily as selling goods—whether it’s **requesting a doctor, a driver, food, a hotel, a cleaner, a plumber, or even community aid.**
+DORR structures **service-based interactions** just as easily as selling goods—whether it’s **requesting a doctor, a driver, food, a hotel, a cleaner, a plumber, or even community aid.**

 📦 **If you think it’s just a rating system…**
-Unlike **5-star ratings** that lack context, Dorr **simplifies rating input** and makes ranking **dynamic and category-based:**
+Unlike **5-star ratings** that lack context, DORR **simplifies rating input** and makes ranking **dynamic and category-based:**
 - Users **only rate with REGRET (🩸) or RELIEF (🔆)**—no need to overthink between **1⭐ or 5⭐.**
 - **View rates with dynamic A-F rankings** instead of a **meaningless global average like 4.8⭐.**
 - **Each service is ranked by relevant categories**—for example: